cjdbarlow/Part-One/inhalational-anaesthetic-agents.md

 ##Pharmacokinetics of Inhalational Agents
 Achieving the required P<sub>B</sub> requires maintaining P<sub>A</sub> at a high enough level.
 By increasing P<sub>A</sub>, the pressure gradient for diffusion into blood, and therefore CNS, is increased.

-The speed of onset of an inhalational agent is dependent on:
+As discussed above, rate of onset of an inhalational agent is dependent on rate of uptake:
-* Alveolar concentration of agent
+* Into the alveoli
+* From the alveoli into blood
-* Drug uptake from the lungs
+* From blood into the CNS

 Factors affecting **alveolar concentration of agent:**